edsq/eds-notes/md_notebooks/pwg_presentation_02-08-2023_part1.md

 :::{tip}
 If you don't want to type `pdm run` every time before a command to be run in the project virtual environment, you can *activate* the environment, which will modify your `sys.prefix` to point to the `.venv` directory.
 See the python `venv` docs [here](https://docs.python.org/3/library/venv.html#how-venvs-work) for more on how virtual environments work.

-`pdm` will print the command to activate the project virtual environment with command `pdm venv activate`.
+`pdm` will print the command to activate the project virtual environment with the command `pdm venv activate`.
 You can copy and paste that output, or, if you want to activate the environment in one line, use:

 ```bash
 eval $(pdm venv activate)